How To Use PrestaShop 1.7 Smarty Template In 2026

 • Inserts

-Everything except RESOURCES is compatible with old methods of processor functions registration using register_ * API.
+Everything except RESOURCES is compatible with the old methods of processor functions registration using register_ * API.
 If you did not use the API, but used the variables $custom_funcs, $custom_mods, etc, then you’ll need to configure your scripts or still use the API.
 There is also an option to convert custom functions into a plugin.

 How plugins work